LukeVanHouten/spa-drp-strikeout-percentage/README.md

 ## Running the Model

-Simply hit the source button in RStudio to run `final.R` for the model.
-It will create numerous dataframes for the different subsets of data used, the model with the lowest mean absolute error as well as relevant information for it, and dataframes and a chart detailing feature importance.
+Simply hit the source button in RStudio for `final.R` to run the model.
+It will create numerous dataframes for the different subsets of data used, return the model with the lowest mean absolute error as well as relevant information for it, and create dataframes and a chart detailing feature importance.
 To plot the distribution of the number of pitch clusters between starters and relievers, run the `clusters_plot.R` file.
+Many of the plots created by the model and helper functions can be found in the presentation in the repository.
 The rest of the helper scripts provide .csv files that have already been created, and thus do not need to be ran.

 ## Article

 I wrote a lengthy article about this project on Medium.
-The article can be found [here](https://medium.com/).
+The article can be found [here](https://medium.com/@lukevh/predicting-reliever-strikeout-percentage-7c4e3c6fde88).

 ## To-Do